 Eligibility limits

-In accordance with Environmental Planning and Assessment (Housing and Productivity Contribution) Order 2024, amendment certificates can only be issued:
+In accordance with Ministerial planning Amendment Order 2026, an exemption or discount certificates can only be issued:

-- if the contribution for the related development has not been paid.
+- if the housing and productivity contribution for the HPC development concerned has not been paid.

-We recommend contacting us early in the development application or complying development certificate process, as we cannot issue an amendment certificate or refund if the housing and productivity contribution has already been paid.
+We recommend contacting us early in the development application or complying development certificate process, as we cannot issue an exemption or discount certificate or a refund if the housing and productivity contribution has already been paid.

 Public register of amendment certificates